 The Prussian History of Szczecin/Stettin

-Szczecin (then Stettin), along with other 21st-century Polish cities like Bydgoszcz (then Bromberg), Poznań (then Posen) and Wrocław (then Breslau), all experienced a huge amount of development and economic prosperity, particularly in the 19th century, thanks to Prussian investment.
-By the time of the Prussian-led unification of Germany in 1871, Stettin was the German Empire's major port on the baltic.
-The huge focus was placed on growing Stettin's port infrastructure saw the district of Łasztownia being overhauled, replacing run-down 18th-century buildings with newer ones in the Art Nouveau style.
+Szczecin (then Stettin), along with other 21st-century Polish cities like Bydgoszcz (then Bromberg), Poznań (then Posen) and Wrocław (then Breslau), experienced a huge amount of development and economic prosperity, particularly in the 19th century, thanks to Prussian investment.
+By the time of the Prussian-led unification of Germany in 1871, Stettin was the German Empire's major port on the Baltic.
+The huge focus placed on growing Stettin's port infrastructure resulted in the district of Łasztownia being overhauled, replacing run-down 18th-century buildings with newer ones in the Art Nouveau style.

 Other public works programs continued to change the landscape, most notably 'Szczecin Centrum', the district which was almost completely overhauled at the end of the 19th century.
 Georges-Eugène Haussmann, the French urban planner who 'modernised' the centre of Paris, was commissioned to redesign the area and, subsequently, both central Szczecin and Paris bear a striking resemblance.
-Ironically, these 'untouched' buildings are the oldest-standing in Szczecin today, as the medieval old town would be heavily damaged in WWII and almost entirely rebuilt in the 20th century.
+Ironically, these 'untouched' buildings are the oldest such structures standing in Szczecin today, as the medieval Old Town would be heavily damaged in WWII and almost entirely rebuilt in the 20th century.

 Szczecin/Stettin in WWII